HaxeBeluga/beluga/doc/Tutorial_Recover.md

 How to have the project on the computer
 ==================================

-You need to have :
+You need to have the following programs installed on your computer :

 * [git](http://git-scm.com/)
 * [github](https://windows.github.com) appropriate to your OS